 Check out The Judy Room’s “Judy Garland – The Concert Years” Section here.

-Also on November 17: Judy called President Kennedy at the White House as this White House Telephone Memorandum shows.
-Judy called at 8:25 a.m. local time, meaning it was 5:25 a.m. in California where Judy was calling from.
+Also, on November 17, Judy called President Kennedy at the White House, as indicated in this White House telephone memorandum.
+Judy called at 8:25 a.m. local time, meaning it was 5:25 a.m. in California, where Judy was calling from.
 It’s unknown if Judy was able to speak to JFK.
-A number is given, which indicates that she left her call-back number.
-Just five days later JFK was assassinated.
-Judy and JFK were good friends and it’s well known that she would call him to chat and sometimes seek advice.
+A number is given, which indicates that she left her callback number.
+Just five days later, JFK was assassinated.
+Judy and JFK were good friends, and it’s well-known that she would call him to chat and sometimes seek advice.
 He usually asked her to sing the last few bars of “Over the Rainbow” to him before they ended their calls.
 His assassination devastated Judy.

 Check out The Judy Room’s “Judy Garland – The Concert Years” Section here.